-Institutions of higher education are facing an interesting puzzle under COVID-19.
-How do you recruit students when in-person channels are limited?
+After COVID-19 changed the way people connect virtually and in-person, higher education institutions are left answering the question: how do you recruit students when in-person channels are limited?
 The selling points of your stately campus grounds, plush dormitories and enticing meal plans, in-person events, and physical classrooms may hold different value now.
-People still need degrees, but the traditional reasons that students picked your college may have changed, as have the ways in which they will find and choose their future school.
+People still need degrees, but the traditional reasons students picked your college may have changed, as have how they'll find and choose a future school.

 It’s Time for Higher Ed to Shift Their Marketing Strategies

 College recruiters have typically depended on in-person events to recruit students.
 This may have included recruiting events at high schools, campus tours, and in-person interviews as part of the application process.
 With these activities now being limited— it’s time to reorient marketing budgets in new directions.